El alma herida

-El alma herida (English title: The wounded soul) is a 2003 Spanish language telenovela produced by the United States-based television network Telemundo Studios, Miami and Mexican Argos Comunicación.
+El alma herida (English title: The wounded soul) is a 2003 Spanish language telenovela produced by the United States–based television network Telemundo Studios, Miami and Mexican Argos Comunicación.
 The telenovela is a remake of the Puerto Rican 1986 telenovela La cruz de papel.
+The telenovela aired on Telemundo from December 15, 2003 to July 26, 2004.

 Itati Cantoral and Gabriel Porras starred as the protagonists, with Rebecca Jones and Alejandro Camacho starred as the adult protagonists, while Rodrigo de la Rosa starred as the main antagonist.

 Plot

 A family full of hope for a difficult decision to cross the border of the United States in search of the American dream, leaving everything behind without suspecting that fate would play a trick on them.
 Eugenia Granados, with only eleven years old, his father Salvador Granados and his brother Daniel Salvador on account of the persecution of the police can not cross the border.
 Her mother Catalina, a beautiful and noble young man is bound by a coyote who was attracted to her, to get to the other side of the border, this coyote tries to abuse her and as he resists this stabs a knife in the belly and left abandoned.
 A young truck driver, Juan Manuel Mendoza (Gabriel Porras), who appeared from nowhere, shocked by the situation rescues Eugenia, Daniel and Salvador; by a series of tests Salvador comes to believe that his beloved wife died.

 The pain and suffering of this family made them move with Juan Manuel, a young shy, generous worker from 14 years of age and that becomes the main protector of the family, employing Salvador.
 Eugenia will always be grateful to Juan Manuel with whom she falls madly later.
 Meanwhile, Catalina across the border, despite going through many difficulties, never stop trying to find his family.
 Her earns his living as ever can, honestly and with dignity until a man marries her only to give his American nationality and a small inheritance that allowed him to go to Patzcuaro, Michoacan, Mexico.